-Shadowing (contextual observation) is a qualitative ethnographic research method where a observer observes a participant in her natural environment over a (set) period of time.
+Shadowing (contextual observation) is a qualitative ethnographic research method where a researcher observes a participant in her natural environment over a (set) period of time.

 What is shadowing?